smucclaw/lag/README.md

 If areas of vagueness or ambiguity remain in the source material, the process of logical reasoning will at least uncover them and make them explicit to all parties concerned.

+See [Insurance Conversation 1](./conversation1.md) for an actual chatbot conversation containing errors.

 ## Context: Software Engineering Background